KDh3h3/ftp_analyzer/README.md

-FTP Analyzer - Passive FTP Traffic Sniffer
+# 🛡️ FTP Analyzer - Passive FTP Traffic Sniffer

 `ftp_analyzer` is a lightweight, CLI-based tool built in Python to monitor and analyze FTP traffic on a given network interface.

-It is designed for ethical hacking, traffic analysis, and detection of insecure FTP usage.
+It is designed for **ethical hacking**, **traffic analysis**, and detection of **insecure FTP usage**.
 This tool passively listens for FTP connections, logs activity, and detects clear-text credentials (usernames & passwords).
 It also monitors connection frequency and flags IPs showing suspicious behavior — such as brute-force attempts or mass scanning.

+---

-Features
+## ✨ Features

 - 📡 **Passive FTP Sniffing** – No active interference or MITM; listens quietly on TCP port 21.
 - 🧠 **Credential Capture** – Detects and displays FTP `USER` and `PASS` commands sent in plaintext.